arghgr/bewd_sf_9/01_Dev_Workflow/README.md

 ###Homework

 *	Review bash and git commands.
 *	Read Chapters 1 thru 7 of ``Learn to Program`` (Electronic copy is available on Schoology)
+*	Bonus (and FUN!)
+Command Line Murder Mystery!
+Clone this repo and start by reading the instructions.
+It's OKAY to read the cheatsheet - it's there to help. https://github.com/veltman/clmystery